FBDev64/FBD/README.md

 ```bash
 brew install gum
 ```

-## Dev Channel
-Just setting up a SoftServe git server so, when my computer's open, you can connect to it.

 ## Charm_

 A special thanks to all members of [Charm_ team](https://charm.sh/), for developing Gum, and helping me debug `fbd.sh` and probably other code.
 A big big thanks.